 It’s very understandable that the parent who has been caring for the child all day needs some space from their child when their partner returns, but the child often rejects their returning parent and demands to be cared for by their stay at home parent.
-Quite likely, the child in this situation feels currently more connected to and engaged with the parent whose been at home.
+Quite likely, the child in this situation feels currently more connected to and engaged with the parent who's been at home.
 The parent whose been away can feel rejected and it’s easy for the disconnection to become even bigger.

-Equally likely, it's often the parent that spends less time with the child who always seems to be the preferred parent, which can equally bring up feelings of rejection, hurt, insecurity and confusion, sometimes resentment, in the parent who may feel that they're doing the hard yards of child rearing but feels the least popular.
+Equally likely, it's often the parent that spends less time with the child who always seems to be the preferred parent, which can equally bring up feelings of rejection, hurt, insecurity and confusion, sometimes resentment, in the parent who may feel that they're doing the hard yards of child-rearing but feels the least popular.
 This is equally understandable, as the child may well feel that their love tank needs a lot of filling.
 In either situation, if a child picks up that one of their parent is really desperately needing space and resisting spending time with the child, this can greatly exasperate, or indeed create, this kind of dynamic.

 Feeling rejected, a parent can become overly snappy and demanding or the other extreme of acting needy and trying to win their child’s sympathy and affection by showing how sad and rejected they feel.
 Neither approach helps a child reconnect.
 It's very important that we parents give our children the message that they're allowed to feel what they feel and it's our job to help them work through those feelings if those feelings are causing THEM to feel conflicted, sad or confused.
 It's very important for parents to accept that their child isn't aiming to hurt their parent's feelings, and that it's not their job to make us feel liked, loved and secure.
 If a child becomes aggressive or rude in their expression of preferring the other parent, a limit can be expressed in a way that aims to guide their child to express their feelings more appropriately, while affirming that it's ok for them to feel what they feel.